Contents

 Design Accent.

-Skylights can affect a house’s interior decoration like no other component, including an unanticipated punch in stairways or home offices or by providing a focal point in living spaces and kitchens.
+Skylights can affect a house’s interior decoration like no other element, including an unanticipated punch in stairways or home offices or by offering a centerpiece in living spaces and kitchen areas.

 Skylights track the sun throughout the day, and orientation matters little.
 By comparison, windows have greatly contrasting light patterns, particularly when oriented east or west.